 This field is a famous autumn spot in Hakone, as it is entirely covered in pampas grass from September to November.
-The contrast of the green and light yellow colors of the field and the grass makes for a great Instagram photo!
+The contrast of the green and light yellow colors of the field and the grass makes for a striking photo.

 Shop for souvenirs and enjoy local food around the train station

-And for the last agenda on my itinerary, which is shopping, I rode the Tozan Bus back to Hakone-Yumoto Station and explored the shopping street.
+And for the last agenda on my itinerary, I rode the Tozan Bus back to Hakone-Yumoto Station to do some shopping. and explored the shopping street.
 Along the street are several local shops selling a variety of souvenir and food items such as dried fish (himono), onsen manju, soft cream, etc.

 There is even an Evangelion Store (Evaya), so if you’re a fan of the anime, make sure to drop by when you visit!

 After buying souvenirs for my family and friends back home, I took the Romancecar again back to Shinjuku, which brings my two-day journey through the town of Hakone to an end!